US Regulator Orders Inspections On Some Boeing MAX 9 Planes After Emergency - UrduPoint

 US Regulator Orders Inspections On Some Boeing MAX 9 Planes After Emergency

-Washington, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2024) The US air safety regulator announced Saturday it was grounding and ordering inspections on some Boeing 737 MAX 9 airplanes a day after a window panel blew out of one of the aircraft over the state of Oregon.
+Washington, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2024) The US air safety regulator announced Saturday it was grounding some Boeing 737 MAX 9 airplanes pending inspections, a day after a panel blew out of one of the planes over the western state of Oregon.

-The Federal Aviation Administration "is requiring immediate inspections of certain Boeing 737 MAX 9 planes before they can return to flight," the agency said in a post on X, formerly known as Twitter.
+The Federal Aviation Administration "is requiring immediate inspections of certain Boeing 737 MAX 9 planes before they can return to flight," the agency said on X, the former Twitter.

-The agency said a total of around 171 aircraft worldwide would be affected, with each inspection taking four to eight hours.
+The agency said around 171 aircraft worldwide would be affected, with each inspection taking four to eight hours.

 "Safety will continue to drive our decision-making," the FAA statement said.

-On Friday, US-based Alaska Airlines grounded all its 65 Boeing 737 MAX 9 planes after a flight with 177 people onboard was forced to make an emergency landing, with passengers saying a window panel blew out after takeoff.
+US-based Alaska Airlines grounded all 65 of its Boeing 737 MAX 9 planes on Friday after a flight carrying 171 passengers and six crew was forced to make an emergency landing, with passengers saying a window panel blew out after takeoff.

-Alaska's Flight 1282 departed from Portland International Airport Friday evening.
-It returned safely around 20 minutes later after cabin crew reported a "pressurization issue," according to the FAA.
+Alaska Flight 1282 had departed from Portland International Airport and was still gaining altitude when the cabin crew reported a "pressurization issue," according to the FAA.

+The plane quickly returned to Portland and there were no major injuries.

-Images posted on social media showed the window panel of a plane blown out, with emergency oxygen masks hanging from the ceiling.
+Images posted on social media showed a side panel of the plane blown out, with emergency oxygen masks hanging from the ceiling.

 "Following tonight's event on Flight 1282, we have decided to take the precautionary step of temporarily grounding our fleet of 65 Boeing 737-9 aircraft," Alaska Airlines CEO Ben Minicucci said in a statement Friday.